-We have financed our operations primarily through a combination of cash on hand; cash generated from operations, borrowings from third parties and related parties, and proceeds from private sales of equity.
-As of March 31, 2015, our major liquidity indicators are:
+We have financed our operations primarily through a combination of cash on hand; cash generated from operations, and proceeds from private sales of equity.
+As of March 31, 2016, our major liquidity indicators are:

-- Cash \$ 79,775,
+- · Cash \$ 1,004,441

-- Working Capital Deficiency \$ (3,585,504),
+- Working Capital Deficiency \$ (427,266),

-- Through March 31, 2015 we have incurred cumulative net losses since inception of \$9,665,868.
+- Through March 31, 2016 we have incurred cumulative net losses since inception of \$13,914,204.

-From the Company's inception, it has generated revenues from the sales and implementation of our internally generated software applications.
+From our inception, we have generated revenues from the sales and implementation of our internally generated software applications.
 Our plan is to increase our sales and market share by developing an expanded network of resellers through which we expect to sell our expanded software product portfolio.
 We expect that this marketing initiative will require us to develop an expanded sales force and enhance our product marketing efforts, all of which will require additional capital.
+Although management believes that we may have access to additional capital resources, there are currently no commitments in place for new financing, and there is no assurance that we will be able to obtain funds on commercially acceptable terms, if at all.